-Your registration includes: access to clinics, free T-shirt, free camping, stewardship opportunities, historic slideshows, access and route beta, good people, good food, beer, and live music.
+Your registration includes: access to clinics, free T-shirt, free camping, stewardship opportunities, historic slideshows, access and route beta, good people, free dinner and breakfast (Sat), beer (free until it is gone), and live music.
 Come on out and be a part of this great community and help protect and expand climbing access!
 Proceeds raised from this event will help fund a 1.9 mile trail leading to new climbing access at Pumpkintown.
 This year's festival will be centered around Big Rock for all three days.
 The festival venue offers free camping, covered bridge with a river, and is located just 10 minutes from Big Rock.

 Festival Location with Camping, etc: 1233 Cleo Chapman Hwy.
 Sunset, SC 29685.
 There will be water, bathrooms, electric, covered porch with river, free camping with festival registration.